50 States - BLS May 2025 Data

 How does cost of living affect school counselor salary rankings?

 Cost of living significantly changes the effective value of school counselor salaries.
-California pays the highest raw salary ($94,320) but also has a high cost of living index (113.4).
-When adjusted for Regional Price Parities, states like Ohio, Tennessee, and Indiana offer stronger purchasing power relative to their raw salary rankings.
+California pays the highest raw salary ($86,500) but also has a high cost of living index (113.4).
+When adjusted for Regional Price Parities, states like New Mexico, Kentucky, and Tennessee offer stronger purchasing power relative to their raw salary rankings, while high-cost states like Hawaii and New York give back much of their lead.

 Why do some states pay school counselors so much more than others?